Surgery and anesthesia · Monitoring protocol

 Monitored recovery until fully awake

-• Vital sign monitoring until complete recovery
+• Vital-sign monitoring until complete recovery

 • Multimodal pain management